Samsung Galaxy Tab 7.0: Software

-This tablet comes with a version of the Android 2.3 (originally 2.2) operating system with some custom skins and applications.
-Most Android 2.2 apps developed using Google's guidelines for Android should scale properly when displayed on larger-screen devices such as the Samsung Galaxy Tab, according to Samsung.
+This tablet comes with a modified version of Android Froyo (upgradable to 2.3) with Samsung’s TouchWiz skin.
+Most Android apps (compatible with 2.2-3.0) developed using Google's design guidelines should scale properly when displayed on larger-screen devices such as the Samsung Galaxy Tab, according to Samsung.
 Adobe Flash 10.1, DivX, MPEG-4, WMV and Xvid, H.263, H.264 support has also been announced.
 The Tab uses Atmel's maXTouch multi touch capacitive touchscreen, and supports multi-tasking.

 The Tab supports calendar, email and instant messaging applications.
 It has a launcher for e-reading applications which starts PressDisplay when reading newspapers, Kobo when reading e-books, and Zinio when reading magazines.
 For viewing and editing Microsoft Office documents, the Galaxy Tab also comes bundled with the Android version of ThinkFree Office Mobile.

 The Tab can also provide tethering, acting as a Wi-Fi hotspot for up to 5 devices.
 Stored addresses can be displayed in Google Maps with one click.
 It also allows linkage with a contact's Facebook profile if the phone address is linked with the contact's Facebook address.

 Several HD video content multimedia formats, including DivX, XviD, MPEG4, H.263, H.264, are supported.
 It can play video content either stored on the device itself or streamed from YouTube, and can output 720p video to a TV either as composite video or via HDMI when using the optional dock.

 Text can be entered using Swype, by tracing a path over letters on a virtual keyboard, and standard XT9 predictive typing is also supported.

 TouchWiz Samsung Galaxy Tabs allow the screen display to be saved.
 Honeycomb tablets without TouchWiz, including the 10.1 in Galaxy Tab, must either be rooted or have the SDK installed in order to capture screenshots.

 Hundreds of thousands of mobile apps, the majority being free, are available from Google Play.

-The Tab also come with AllShare software that allow sharing of multimedia files for presentations in conference rooms or for in an education setting for classroom lectures or assignments, or even act as remote control (for Samsung product only)., The Tab can also be combined with a Wi-Fi All-Share Cast Hub to allows for quick and easy pairing with non-Samsung USB enable hardware and you can control content and perform actions from your phone.
+The Tab also come with Allshare software that allow sharing of multimedia files for presentations in conference rooms or for in an education setting for classroom lectures or assignments, or even act as remote control (for Samsung product only)., The Tab can also be combined with a Wi-Fi All-Share Cast Hub to allows for quick and easy pairing with non-Samsung USB enable hardware and you can control content and perform actions from your phone.

 Upgrades

-In May 2011, it was reported that Android Gingerbread 2.3.3 was being made available in Italy, with other regions expected to follow.
+In May 2011, it was reported that Android Honeycomb 3.0 was being made available in Italy, and that it would be made available in other countries.

-Several updates have been made throughout the world and in February 2012, Android version Gingerbread 2.3.6 was made available.
+In February 2012, Android version Honeycomb 3.2 was made available.